All on 4 Dental Implants Complication? All on 4 Reviews and Problems:

 - The second design and the newer and better option is a full mouth solid zirconia bridge.
 In this design the bridge and teeth are one solid piece made by a 3D design and printer.
 This kind of full mouth implant bridge is called a Prettau Bridge.
-The product is one solid milling and has superior looks and strength.
+Another competing technology is called Bruxzir.
+The product is one solid zirconia milling and has superior looks and strength.
 Very rarely do these full mouth zirconia implant all on 4 teeth break.
 This later design is typically a little more expensive.
 Both are more expensive than implant dentures – the least expensive full mouth implant option.

-How much is the Cost of All on Four?
+Cost of All on Four?
+How much is All on 4?

 Depending on the region of the country, the quality of dental implants and the all on 4 bridge material used ( Prettau vs Hybrid Denture ), The Cost of All on 4 can range from $40,000 – $60,000.
 If you are quoted a cost lower than $40,000 you are either in Mexico or using an implant and materials you do not want in your mouth.
 All on 4 dental implants complications can be minimized if the case is done by a dentist with a lot of full mouth dental implant experience.